How to Make a Person Bankrupt

 Before presenting a debtor with a Bankruptcy Petition, you (the creditor) must 1st serve a Statutory Demand.
 This is a formal document demanding payment of an outstanding debt within 21 days.
 If the debtor neither pays nor reaches an agreement to pay, you can present a Bankruptcy Petition, costing £1,270 including the court fee.

-In Bankruptcy, the function of a trustee (insolvency practitioner) is comparable to that of an administrator or liquidator in the insolvency of a limited company.
-Irrespective of the procedure, the insolvency practitioner's main task is to realise assets to pay creditors.
-Aside from the tools of the debtor's trade, absolutely everything else is up for grabs.
-Creditors are free to remove and replace the trustee with a licensed insolvency practitioner of their choice.
+In Bankruptcy, the function of a trustee (licensed insolvency practitioner / IP) is comparable to that of an administrator or liquidator in the insolvency of a limited company.
+Irrespective of the procedure, the IPs main task is to realise assets to pay creditors.
+Aside from the tools of the debtor's trade, absolutely everything is up for grabs.
+Furthermore, creditors are free to remove and replace the trustee with an IP of their choice.

 IPOs and IPAs

 If a trustee believes the debtor has surplus income, they can ask the court to make the debtor pay up to 36 monthly payments into the Bankruptcy Estate via an Income Payments Order (IPO).
-Alternatively, you can make these payments voluntarily through an Income Payment Agreement (IPA).
-The fee for both is approximately £150, which will be taken out of your 1st payment.
+Alternatively, a bankrupt can make these payments voluntarily through an Income Payment Agreement (IPA).
+The fee for both is approximately £150, which will be taken from their 1st payment.

 BRUs and BROs

-Additionally, Bankrupts who accept accusations of misconduct usually agree to sign a Bankruptcy Restriction Undertaking (BRU), which extends the Bankruptcy conditions for an additional 3 or 4 years.
-But if a Bankrupt challenges allegations of misconduct, their trustee and creditors may apply for a Bankruptcy Restriction Order (BRO), which can extend Bankruptcy conditions for up to 15 years.
+Additionally, Bankrupts who accept accusations of misconduct usually agree to sign a Bankruptcy Restriction Undertaking (BRU), which extends the Bankruptcy conditions for another 3 or 4 years.
+However, if a Bankrupt challenges allegations of misconduct, their trustee and creditors may apply for a Bankruptcy Restriction Order (BRO), which can extend Bankruptcy conditions for up to 15 years.

 I&L can help you recover payments from overdue debts, and advise how and when to make a creditor Bankrupt.
 Call 020 7504 1300 now for free and confidential advice…